 Commercial airlines and large insurance companies with vast resources will hire skilled professionals in the aftermath of an aviation accident to save face and discount their liability as by convincing victims to settle for considerably less than they deserve.
 That’s why it’s important to have skilled and experienced legal experts on your side to defend your rights against large aircraft and insurance companies.
 Taking on these companies alone can result in substantial financial losses that an accomplished attorney would fight for on your behalf.

 It’s essential to seek legal help quickly after an aviation accident.
-Florida’s statute of limitations allows victims of plane crashes four years after an aviation accident to seek compensation.
-While four years sounds like a long time to file a claim, the investigations required to prepare a strong claim against airlines and insurance companies can take months.
+Florida’s statute of limitations allows victims of plane crashes two years after an aviation accident to seek compensation.
+While two years sounds like a long time to file a claim, the investigations required to prepare a strong claim against airlines and insurance companies can take months.
 Since Florida’s aviation laws are so complex, it’s highly advised that you reach out to a personal injury attorney as soon as possible to recover the most compensation for your losses.

 At The Umansky Law Firm, our team of experienced Orlando aviation accident lawyers will investigate and determine whether negligence was involved in your Orlando aviation accident.
 If we find fault, whether by the aircraft manufacturer or a third party, we’ll hold all liable parties responsible.
 If you or someone you love has been injured in an aviation accident in Orlando, it’s critical that you hire a skilled aviation accident attorney to help you get the justice and compensation that you deserve.